etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/essentials-extensions/bulk-completion.md

 ## Overview

-This section describes the Bulk Completion module included in the Etendo Financial Extensions bundle.
+This section describes the Bulk Completion module included in the Etendo Essentials Extensions bundle.

 !!! info
-    To be able to include this functionality, the Financial Extensions Bundle must be installed.
+    To be able to include this functionality, the Essentials Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Essentials Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=39AC2D9F72124AC7A1D0A3D005293C9E){target="_blank"}.
 For more information about the available versions, core compatibility and new features, visit [Essentials Extensions - Release notes](../../../../../whats-new/release-notes/etendo-classic/bundles/essentials-extensions/release-notes.md).

 !!! warning
     Before using this functionality, remember that processing multiple records at the same time can affect system performance, especially when handling a large volume of data.